drogonframework/drogon/CONTRIBUTING.md

 ## Pull Requests

 Feel free to [create a pull request](https://github.com/an-tao/drogon/compare) if you think you can contribute to the project.
 You will be listed as a [contributor](https://github.com/an-tao/drogon/graphs/contributors), agree to this document, and the [LICENSE](https://github.com/an-tao/drogon/blob/master/LICENSE).

-There are some recommendations you can follow.
+There are also some recommendations you can follow.
 These aren’t requirements, but they will make the development more straightforward:

 1. If you are unsure about a specific change, have questions, or want to get feedback about a feature you want to introduce, [open a new issue](https://github.com/an-tao/drogon/issues) (please make sure that there is no previous issue about a similar topic).
 1. You should branch off the current state of the `master` branch, and also merge it into your local branch before creating a pull request if there were other changes introduced in the meantime.